menandmice/micetro_docs/guides/reference/psql_ha.rst

 =======================================================

 .. important::
   Configuring high availability for the database is the responsibility of your database team.
-The following information illustrates a possible setup using ``pg_auto_failover`` to create a high availability database cluster.
+The following information ourlines a possible setup using ``pg_auto_failover`` to create a high availability database cluster.

-  While all possible steps were taken to verify its accuracy, Men&Mice assumes no responsibility for the setup herein.
+  While every effort has been made to ensure the accuracy of this setup, BlueCat takes no responsibility for the configuration detailed here.

 Install pg_auto-failover
 ------------------------